mockingjay-io/webpack-react-component-name/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+See `LICENSE.md` for more info.